ipld/interface-ipld-format/README.md

 > Serializes the internal representation of an IPLD Node into a binary blob.

-`IpldNode` is a previously deserialized binary Block.
+`IpldNode` is a previously deserialized binary blob.

 Returns a Promise containing a `Buffer` with the serialized version of the given IPLD Node.